pivotal-cf/docs-pks/tag-clusters.hbs.md

 * The value can contain a maximum of 80 alphanumeric characters.
 * Tag keys and values must not include any of the following symbols: `"`, `:`, `,`.
 * Surrounding double quotes are required if there are one or more spaces in your tag list, such as a space after a comma delimiter.
-* Tag keys and values must adhere to the tagging rules of the IaaS hosting your Tanzu Kubernetes Grid Integrated Edition environment.
+* Tag keys and values must adhere to the tagging rules of the IaaS hosting your {{  vars.product }} environment.

 <br>
 For information about IaaS-specific tagging rules see the following: